 The French House on Dean Street retains a bit of Bohemia.
 Its no music and machines rule make it a great place to hang out and chat with friends (you can even do bit of celebrity spotting).
 In neighbouring Frith Street, Bar Italia is an institution and was one of the UK's first coffee bars when it opened in 1949.
 It's also open from 7am until 5am the next day making it the perfect place for an early (or late) caffeine hit.

 There are loads of restaurants here too, with new ones popping up all the time.
 Many of the restaurants don't take bookings so you might see a line of people waiting their turn outside Dishoom (Indian), Bone Daddies (Ramen) and Polpo (Italian).
-On Greek Street you'll find London's oldest patisserie, Maison Bertaux and you must visit the Gay Hussar on the same street.
-This unusual Hungarian restaurant looks like someone's library - and you have to check out the political cartoons on the wall.
+On Greek Street you'll find London's oldest patisserie, Maison Bertaux.

 Music has long been the bedrock of life in Soho - and no more so than in Carnaby Street.
 The first jazz clubs were set up in the basements during the Swinging Sixties (think the Austin Powers opening segment).
 Then the 1970s came along with the introduction of punk and the Sex Pistols.
-There's still plenty of live music in Soho -Ronnie Scott's is probably one of the best known jazz clubs in the world.
+There's still plenty of live music in Soho - Ronnie Scott's is probably one of the best known jazz clubs in the world.
 It's been going since 1959, you can see live music here every night of the week - but it's best to book in advance.
-You can see more jazz at the PizzaExpress Jazz Club on Dean Street, rock music at Crobar on Manette Street and blues in Ain't Nothing But on Kingly Street.
+You can see more jazz at the PizzaExpress Jazz Club on Dean Street and blues in Ain't Nothing But on Kingly Street.

 You can't miss one of London's best stores - Liberty.
 It's fronted by the huge mock-Tudor building on Great Marlborough Street (just behind Oxford Street).
 You could spend hours in here and its Christmas displays are famous.
-Of course Oxford Street marks the northern boundary of Soho and they have all the major stores, including the flagship Topshop.
+Of course Oxford Street marks the northern boundary of Soho and has all the big name high street brands.
 The western boundary is Regent Street which has more flagship, designer stores.

 Soho is particularly noted for its independent book stores, especially on Charing Cross Road.
 Foyles has been on Charing Cross Road since 1906 when it started in a basement.
-It's now four-stories worth of book-browsing heaven.
-The Society Club in Ingestre Place has rare, limited editions to buy.
+It's now four-storeys worth of book-browsing heaven.
 If you're after premium alcohol, try Gerry’s Wines & Spirits on Old Compton Street or Whisky specialists, Milroy’s of Soho.

 Chinatown might not be strictly Soho - but it's so close we can't not mention it.
 While the Chinese community have been established here since the 1960s, it only got its famous gates in the 1980s.
 It may only be a few, extremely colourful, streets, but in this split between Soho and Leicester Square you'll find a lot of authentic Chinese restaurants.